 Ideally the oven would be fired every day and the residual heat, and even coals, from the previous days fire would make the heat up time shorter.
 Firing from a cold oven, particularly in the winter, takes several hours with a strong fire.
 We usually maintain a small fire in the oven like the wood fired pizza ovens do here and in Italy.
 There are several advantages of this method.
 The fire lights the oven, which is very handy.
 It adds radiant heat and maintains the heat of the oven indefinitely and it can add a slightly smokey grilled flavor to the food.
 Production wood fired bread ovens have very thick domes and hearths and are cleaned out after the firing to maximize space on the hearth but still retain sufficient heat to bake many loads of bread for up to 6 hours or more of baking.

 At the festival the oven will be running the whole time and cooking and baking different breads and other dishes.
 Everyone in encouraged to come and visit and see it in action.
 There will be an oven workshop each day of the festival with a talk about the construction of the oven and a “tour” of the oven in action.
 The oven uses volunteers during the festival and people with experience or a strong interest are encouraged to inquire about volunteering at the oven during next years festival.
-New this year the oven will be baking for the volunteers so samples from the oven will be very limited to the “public”.
+Products from the oven are exclusively for festival volunteers.
 Participate and be a volunteer!